 It is estimated that Taiwan’s Formosan rock macaque population is between 250,000 and 300,000 at present.
-One of Taiwan’s most popular tourist attractions, Sun Moon Lake, is populated by the primate.
+One of Taiwan’s most popular tourist attractions, Sun Moon Lake, is populated by the monkeys.
 It is estimated that there are at least 10 troops living in the bamboo forests surrounding the lake, which is a major food source.

 With the increasing contact between humans and the macaque, there have been reports of conflicts between the two species.
 Many macaques have lost their fear of humans and often beg, harass, and even attack humans for food.
 It is also not uncommon to hear reports of hikers being attacked by macaques in Kaohsiung City’s Shoushan Park (壽山公園) in southern Taiwan.